tolees/lego/content/B0BBRWP337-de.md

 ℹ️:

-- Lade dir die LEGO Super Mario App herunter mit digitalen Bauanleitungen, inspirierende Ideen und mehr, um dein kreatives LEGO Erlebnis zu erweitern.
-- Dieses Spielset enthält 3 LEGO Super Mario Figuren: einen Feuer-Bruder und 2 Hotheads.
-Es eignet sich hervorragend für 2 Spieler, um gemeinsam die Gegner zu besiegen
+- This Super Mario expansion toy set makes a great gift for kids age 7+ years old who already own a Super Mario starter course
+- This playset includes 3 LEGO Super Mario figures: a Fire Bro and 2 Lava Bubbles and is great for social play with 2 players defeating characters
-- Für interaktive Spielabenteuer wird eines der Startersets mit den Figuren von LEGO Mario (71360), LEGO Luigi (71387) oder LEGO Peach (71403) benötigt
+- For interactive play one of the Starter Course sets is needed, featuring the LEGO Mario figure (71360), LEGO Luigi (71387) or LEGO Peach (71403)
-- Kinder springen mit einer Super Mario Figur auf die schaukelnde Lavawelle, um sich den 2 Hotheads an beiden Enden zu stellen, und erhalten Münzen, wenn sie sie besiegen
-- Ein großartiges Sammlset, mit dem Fans des beliebten Super Mario Videospiels ihre eigenen Levels erschaffen, umgestalten und erweitern, um stundenlang kreativ zu spielen
-- Spieler können mit den Super Mario Figuren von LEGO Mario, LEGO Luigi oder LEGO Peach (Figuren nicht enthalten) dabei helfen, dieses Level mit Lavawelle und zu meistern.
+- Kids jump a Super Mario character on the oscillating lava wave to face the 2 Lava Bubbles at each end and can gain coins if they defeat them
+- A great collectible playset that allows fans of the popular Super Mario video game to expand and rebuild their levels for hours of creative play
+- Players can help LEGO Mario, LEGO Luigi or LEGO Peach (figures not included) to pass this buildable toy level featuring a lava wave and Super Mario figures
+- Download the LEGO Super Mario companion App for digital building instructions, inspirational ideas and more to enhance a creative LEGO experience

 [🛒 Buy it!!]({{< param buyurl >}})
 {{<world>}}B0BBRWP337{{</world>}}